 11 tools.
 Read file, write file, create directory, move, search.
 Your agents can call all of them immediately.

-Under the hood, OpenClaw spawns the MCP server as a child process.
-Communication happens over stdin/stdout using JSON-RPC 2.0.
-The server stays alive as long as the gateway runs.
-No HTTP ports.
-No network exposure.
-Local servers don't even need an auth layer.
+OpenClaw spawns the server as a child process.
+Communication runs over stdin/stdout using JSON-RPC 2.0.
+No HTTP ports, no network exposure, no auth layer needed for local servers.

 The full config I actually use

-I didn't plan to add twelve MCP servers on OpenClaw.
+I didn't plan to add twelve MCP servers.
 It crept up over two months.
-I'd hit a wall where an agent couldn't reach something, add a server, and move on.
-Repeat twelve times.
+Hit a wall, add a server, move on.
+Here's the openclaw.json mcpServers configuration block exactly as it lives on the box.

 {